This post is a Mysore sightseeing travel guide with the best things to do in Mysore.

 Visitor tips: If you don’t want to climb the stairs you can take a tuk tuk or bus.
 From Mysore Palace bus 201 or 201V goes to Chamundi Hill (this bus also stops at Mysore Zoo).
 The temple is free of charge, but if you want to skip the long que you can pay for the more quiet VIP entrance.
 Also, watch out for the monkeys that are looking for any opportunity to grab your food.

-If you are near the railway and you love trains you can pay a visit to the open air rail museum with a very small exhibition of vintage locomotives.
+The rail museum is the best thing to do in Mysore for train lovers.
+If you are near the station, you can pay a visit to the open air museum with a small exhibition of vintage locomotives.

-Mysore is known for its sandalwood.
-The government sandalwood factory runs tours to show you the process of making soaps and incense.
-It will be a visit full of fragrances
+Mysore is known for its sandalwood and when you walk through town you will often smell its unique scent in the streets.
+The government sandalwood factory runs tours to show you the process of how to make soaps and incense from sandalwood.
+It will be a fun visit full of fragrances.

 Mysore is also famous for its silk sarees.
 They are very beautiful, but not a cheap souvenir.
 A good quality saree can be 4000 or 5000 rupees.
 There is a government silk factory at Manadawadi road where you can see how they are made.